GlobalNamesArchitecture/gnparser/README.md

 written in Ruby.
 Both projects were developed as a part of [Global Names Architecture][gna].

-It is common to use [regular expressions][regex] for parsing scientific names, and such approach works well for extraction of canonical forms in simple cases.
+It is common to use regular expressions for parsing scientific names, and such approach works well for extraction of canonical forms in simple cases.
 However for complex scientific names and for breaking names to their semantic elements regular expression approach fails, unable to overcome recursive nature of data embedded in the names.
 By contrast, `gnparser` is able to deal with the most complex scientific name strings.

 `gnparser` takes a name string like `Drosophila (Sophophora) melanogaster Meigen, 1830` and returns back parsed components in JSON format.
 We supply an informal [description of the output fields][json-fields].
 Parser's behavior is defined in its tests and the [test file][test-file] is a good source of information about parser's capabilities, its input and output.

 Features
 --------

+* Fast (~5x faster than [biodiversity gem][biodiversity-parser]),
-* Fast, rock solid and elegant
+  rock solid and elegant
 * Extracts all elements from a name, not only a canonical form
 * Works with very complex scientific names, including hybrids
 * Can be used directly in any language that can call Java -- Scala, Java, R, Python, Ruby etc.
 * Can run as a command line application
 * Can run as a socket server
+* Can run as a web server
 * Can be scaled to many CPUs and computers

 Use Cases